 This crock pot salmon fillets with Asian style vegetables is a personal favorite.
 I've made it 2 or 3 times since beginning this year of slow cooking adventure.
 I kept waiting to get a better picture before posting it.
 But that's not likely to happen because it's too dark for me to get a photo by the time we eat dinner and there is never enough left when we are finished 🙂

 This crock pot salmon fillets and Asian style vegetables is a perfect dinner for two.

-The idea comes from a recipe for Crock Pot Salmon Fillets and Green Beans I saw on A Year of Slow Cooking.
-Steph was right, crock pot salmon fillets turn out moist and flavorful!
+The idea comes from this Crock Pot Salmon Fillets and Green Beans I saw on A Year of Slow Cooking.
+Steph was right, slow cooked salmon turns out moist and flavorful!

 It's definitely the kind of recipe that can be varied in lots of ways by mixing up the kinds of fish and vegetable blend you use.
 I think it would work well with thin boneless, skinless chicken breasts too.

 Slow Cooker Salmon Recipe Variations: